-Induction Motor Design and Function
+Induction Motor Design Overview and detailed Function

-The induction motor is also referred to as the asynchronous motor, because asynchronous motors operate via the induction principle.
+The 3 phase AC induction motor is also referred to as the asynchronous motor, because asynchronous motors operate via the induction principle.
 The induction motor is shortened with ASM or IM.
 In motor operation, the rotor of an induction motor runs slower than the magnetic rotating field of the stator, i.e. asynchronous to the stator.
 The difference between stator speed and rotor speed is also called slip.
 When the rotor speed is equal to the stator speed, the slip is zero and the induction motor does not provide positive torque.
 In generator mode, the rotor is rotated faster than the rotating field from the stator.
 The speed difference produces a negative torque which attempts to decelerate the rotor.
 Induction motors which are operated directly on two-phase alternating current or three-phase three-phase current without an inverter have a lower efficiency than synchronous motors with permanent magnets.
-However, induction motors operated with an inverter can achieve similar high efficiencies.
+However, 3 phase AC induction motors operated with an inverter can achieve similar high efficiencies.

-Induction Motor Design
+3 phase AC Induction Motor Design

 Induction Motor with Squirrel Cage Rotor